Faithful-Resource-Pack/Docs/pages/manuals/new-doc.md

 # How to write a new documentation article

 You can add a new article by creating a new file in the `pages/` directory or any of its subdirectories.
-Please only use markdown files and do not change anything on the existing CSS or TypeScript.
+Please only use Markdown files and do not change anything on the existing CSS or TypeScript.

 ## Frontmatter

-The article needs a front matter to be added to the sidebar and be easily viewable.
-It has to be the first thing in the file and defines the title and other properties of your article.
+Each article must contain frontmatter specifying metadata like the title, category, and other relevant properties.
+Without it, the article will not appear in the sidebar or navigation and hence be inaccessible.
 Below you can see an example.

 ```yaml